MarekMatejak/Physiolibrary/README.md

 #### Release notes

 *  [Version v2.1.0 (2014-02-28)](../../archive/v2.1.0.zip)
- * Upgrade to MSL 3.2.1 (but still compatible with MSL 3.2)
+ * Upgrade to MSL 3.2.1 (still compatible with MSL 3.2)
  * New: constants HydraulicResistanceConst, HydraulicElastanceConst and HydraulicElastanceToComplianceConst and type HydraulicElastance
  * New: steady state component ElectricChargeConservationLaw
  * New: display units for hydraulic resistance/conductance/compliance/elastance, for gas solubility